kongulov/kongulov.dev/_posts/2022-08-29-what-are-indexes-and-how-do-they-work.md

 </pre>

 First, all data that matches the condition `age <= 29` will be filtered.
-Then, the search for the value `"male"` will be performed without using an index.
+Then, a search for the value `"male"` will be performed without using an index.

 <h4 class="mb-0">Sorting</h4>